Review of Cabiria (1914)

 Review refers to a 130-minute Swedish national archive version, seen with live piano accompaniment.

 Greedy servants discover their master’s treasure chamber as it cracks open during an eruption of mount Etna.
 The young daughter of the wealthy household sticks with her thieving, fleeing nurse and is consequently abducted by pirates.
 They bring the girl to Carthage, where a Roman spy and his huge black slave try to rescue her from the sacrificial furnace of the dark god Moloch.
 The city does not fall for ten more years.

 A Roman epic recorded partly on location.
 One of the earliest films of its length.
 It’s loosely composed, based on simple tableaux.

-This is apparently the original source of a successful modern folkloric archetype, the fascistoid Maciste, who appeared in more than 50 later films with little regard for “facts” like skin colour or that he lived as a slave in the Punic wars.
+This is apparently the original source of a successful modern folkloric archetype, the fascistoid Maciste.
+He resembles Ali in The Count of Monte Cristo (1844), but is simplified for film.
+Maciste thus appeared in more than 50 later films with little regard for “facts” like skin colour or that he lived as a slave in the Punic wars.